hasangural/k8s-rancher-ha/README.md

   </a>
 </p>
 <h1 align="center">
-  Install Kubernetes on Bare Metal Server with Rancher Kubernetes Engine - Beta v-0.0.1
+  Deploy Kubernetes Cluster on Bare Metal Server with Rancher Kubernetes Engine - Beta v-0.0.1
 </h1>

 <h3 align="center">
   ⚛️ 📄 🚀
 </h3>
 <h3 align="center">
-  This document will be covering also combination of using MetalLB, Nginx Ingress Controller and Rancher on Bare Metal Server.
+  This document will be covering also combination of using MetalLB, Nginx Ingress Controller, Dynamic NFS Storage Provider and Rancher on Bare Metal Server.
 </h3>

 - [What’s In This Document](#whats-in-this-document)